buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 ## Gateway Endpoint Authorization

-The `Go External Auth Server` evaluates whether incoming requests are authorized to access the PATH service based on the `AuthType` field of the `GatewayEndpoint` proto struct.
+The `External Auth Server` evaluates whether incoming requests are authorized to access the PATH service based on the `AuthType` field of the `GatewayEndpoint` proto struct.

 Three authorization types are supported: